diegoclair/go_boilerplate/README.md

 ## Description ✈️
 Here I tried to create an golang boilerplate with experiences that I got with doing some projects using Go.
-I tried to use some concepts from DDD and Clean Arch.
+I tried to use some concepts from DDD, Clean Arch and some design patterns.

-Now I'm studying about how to implements test in a better way possible.
+The code are with all layers tested.
 Feel free to help me improve the project/structure.

 ## ▶️ Start application 💻